-PIL filed for the expansion of the Indira Gandhi Matritva Sahyog Yojana (IGMSY) in tea garden areas of Sonitpur district in Assam
+PIL filed for expanding Indira Gandhi Matritva Sahyog Yojana in tea estates of Assam's Sonitpur district

 Case title: Sauradeep Dey Vs. The Union of India & 4 Others; PIL No……..; Gauhati High Court

 Synopsis: The Government of India had enacted the National Food Security Act in 2013.
 The Act received the assent of the President of India on the 10th day of September 2013 and is deemed to have come into force on the 5th day of July 2013.
 As per Section 4(a) of the Act, pregnant women and lactating mothers are entitled to free meals in the form of take- home-ration so as to meet the daily nutritional standard of 600 Kcal of calories and 18-20g of protein.
 This supplementary nutrition is provided under the Integrated Child Development Scheme (ICDS) through the Anganwadi centers.